Wil Time Bigtime: 1-2-3 Go

+Red, White and Blue

+The game is very similar to 123 Go!
+Except that they have to step on each color in the LCD stage.
+If they answer the questions correct they can proceed to the next question.
+This was later removed months later.

+Family Apir!

 Four teams consisting of four members each compete to win the top prize in a fun, action-filled balloon-popping game, a popular parlor game.
 Each team automatically receives P 5,000 then gets to present their cheer to the audience.
 Each team tries to pop eight balloons in the fastest time, running back and forth, landing on the other member's lap to pop the balloon.
 The fastest team moves on to the jackpot round but they will receive P 10,000 in cash for a total of P 15,000 cash prize, where they can win the jackpot prize if the team succeeds to pop eight balloons in only 15 seconds.

-Willie of Fortune (also known as "Wil Time Bigtime" and "KanTanong")
+Wil Time Bigtime (Willie of Fortune)/Kantanong

 6 people selected earlier through "themed" auditions compete in pairs in rounds of Willie of Fortune.
 The in-house keyboardist plays a portion of a song, and the first person to answer the artist/title of the song correctly wins one point.
 2 points are required to win the first round to enter the knock out round.
 In this round, the 3 remaining players go to a knock out question.
 One song will be played, and whoever can buzz in the correct song title/artist first wins P 10,000 cash and gift pack from sponsor automatically enters the mega jackpot round.